 This has is under what we call 绝命宅 which literally means “life comes to an end”.
 It’s the worst structure for a house in feng shui terms.
 In the Chinese classics, it goes, 「名称绝命，主水受土克犯坤坎，中男命不存，出寡妇，绝二门。绝二门，肚腹疼痛，生积块，黄肿疮疾，男女之夭。」

-I won’t go into the details of exactly what happened.
+I won’t go into the details of what happened.
 The only thing I can say is that whatever is written in the books was exactly what manifested – to the word.
+The tenant’s husband passed away a few years after moving into this place.
 How my client ended up with this house was also a rather peculiar story.
-Turns out this house was on auction because the previous tenant went bankrupt, and she snagged it at a deal.
+Turns out this house was on the auction because the previous tenant went bankrupt, and she snagged it at a deal.

 There’s no way the tenants of such a house will find themselves growing or progressing in this house, so it’s no surprise that the track record and history of this place isn’t quite up to mark.
 This isn’t the first time I’ve encountered a house under 绝命宅，and when I did, it naturally belonged to a Category 4 chart-holder.